-The course is split into two teaching blocks of four and two weeks respectively.
+The course is split into two teaching blocks of five and two weeks respectively.
 Assignment work will be carried out during the interim period, but course participants will be able to return to employment during this time.

 The course features a balance of theory and practice to enhance your understanding of the English language, while examining in depth the principles of effective teaching and the practical skills required for teaching English to adult learners.